DOJ Concludes Probe Into Epstein’s Shady Plea Deal, Lets Acosta Off the Hook

 The Department of Justice held a meeting with victims of Jeffrey Epstein on Thursday to give them a first look at an investigative report into the financier’s secret 2007 plea deal.
-One victim's lawyer told The Daily Beast the feds determined Miami federal prosecutors didn’t violate any laws or policy when they declined to prosecute Epstein.
+In the report, the feds determined Miami federal prosecutors didn’t commit “professional misconduct” when they declined to prosecute Epstein.

 About 30 victims and their lawyers met at the FBI’s office in Miramar, Florida, for a three-hour briefing on the DOJ’s probe into the controversial nonprosecution agreement that shielded Epstein’s accomplices from a federal indictment in Florida.